dominodatalab/domino-data/docs/source/usecases/object_store.rst

    s3_dev.download_fileobj("key", f)

-Or from an object entity:
+You can also get the datasource entity content from an object entity:

 .. code-block:: python